Bernard Purdie

 Consider this for a moment ... is it possible Bernard Purdie could be lying?

-However, some historians believe that Wellington may have embellished events to make his role at Waterloo seem even more significant than it was!
+However, some historians believe that Wellington may have embellished a few facts to make his role at Waterloo seem even more significant than it was!

 I mean, dude, you defeated Napoleon.
 Why not just leave it at that?!?